kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

   present, this defaults to False, but the intention is that this will default to True by initial release.

-* `FSQuotaForLSCIEnforcement` must be enabled, in addition to `FSQuotaForLSCIMonitoring`, to use quotas for enforcement.
-This defaults to False and is expected to remain in that state for initial release.  _A future project to use quotas for enforcing may change this default to True._
+* _`FSQuotaForLSCIEnforcement` must be enabled, in addition to `FSQuotaForLSCIMonitoring`, to use quotas for enforcement._

 ### Operation Flow -- Applying a Quota